-All applicants will be reviewed for acceptance to the School of Nursing.
+All applicants will be reviewed for acceptance to the School of Nursing and Allied Health.
 The main criteria for acceptance include:

 - All pre-requisite courses must be completed before entry into the School of Nursing (students have the option of being admitted and successfully completing MTH 2320 General Statistics before their senior year).